MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/assigning-ranges.md

 Range2 = Range1
 ```

-The ranges ( `Range2` and and `Range1`) have the same contents, but they may point to different locations in the document or even different documents.
+The ranges ( `Range2` and `Range1`) have the same contents, but they may point to different locations in the document or even different documents.

 ## Using the Duplicate property